What is a UI Style Guide, and why it is a useful tool?

-The most attractive style guides are those who explain different elements from a developer, a UI designer and a graphic designer’s point of view.
-In that way, you can ensure that the team works on the same page in regards to the sets of standards that they need to follow to provide a consistent and solid product at the end.
+The most attractive style guides are those that explain different elements from a developer, a UI designer, and a graphic designer’s point of view.
+In that way, you can ensure that the team works on the same page in regard to the sets of standards that they need to follow to provide a consistent and solid product at the end.
 Making use of it brings cohesion to a website/app user interface (UI) and experience (UX).

 Here’s an example of a UI Style Guide template:

 Here is the right moment to say that there is no universal fit-for-all UI Style Guide and you will hardly find one on the Internet.
 That’s because every business has its own peculiarities and a simple template may not work great in every case.
 The best way is to create a custom-made UI Style Guide to be sure that it will serve you the purpose that you need it for.
 Apart from that, this article will provide you with some crucial elements that are a must in every UI Style Guide.

 Main Design Components of a UI Style Guide